-“Sender Verification Failed” is an error message that can occur in the context of email delivery and typically means that the sending email server failed to verify the sender’s identity or SPF (Sender Policy Framework) records.
-This issue often arises when receiving mail servers check the SPF records of the sending domain to determine if the sending server is authorized to send email on behalf of that domain.
+“Sender Verification Failed” is an error message that can occur during email delivery.
+It typically means that the sending email server failed to verify the sender’s identity or SPF (Sender Policy Framework) records.
+This issue often arises when receiving mail servers check the SPF records of the sending domain to determine whether the sending server is authorized to send email on behalf of that domain.

 Here are some steps you can take to troubleshoot and resolve the “Sender Verification Failed” issue on a cPanel server: